Dashlane Password Manager Review 2023

 Installation & Usage

-It doesn't take much fiddling around to get Dashlane up and running.
-One nifty feature which the service offers that users will notice off the bat is the ability to download the browser extension without having to install the desktop version.
+It doesn't take long to get Dashlane up and running.
+Users can download the browser extension without needing to install the desktop app.
 To do this, simply click on the "Get Dashlane" button on the service's website.

-After that, you'll have to create a master password, but don't worry, the app will help you with this too.
-Once Dashlane has been properly configured, you'll only need to remember the master password.
-We recommend choosing something that can't be easily guessed by others, but that you won't forget either!
+After that, you'll create a master password, but don't worry, the app helps with this too.
+Once Dashlane has been properly configured, all that's left to do is remember the master password.
+We recommend choosing something that you can easily remember, but won't be too simple to crack.

-Dashlane helps users to create a secure master password.
+Dashlane helps users create a secure master password.

-Next, the app guides you through its basic features in a tutorial, showing how to use "Try Autofill" and to get started with the software.
-A QR code with a link for the mobile app is also provided in case you want to download the service for your smartphone or device.
+Next, the app guides you through its basic features in a tutorial, showing how to use "Try Autofill" and how to get started with the software.
+A QR code with a link for the mobile app is also provided to download the service for your smartphone or device.

 Dashlane helps users get started with its software.

-Should you switch to Dashlane from another password management program, you can import data sets (CSV files) by clicking on My Account > Import Passwords.
-We tested how Dashlane handles this with a CSV file from LastPass, and were relatively satisfied with the results.
-Unfortunately, we weren't able to select which data sets should be imported from the file, and the categories and credit card information we had added in LastPass didn't transfer.
+Should you switch to Dashlane from another password management program, click on My Account > Import Passwords to import data sets (CSV files).
+We tested this with a CSV file from LastPass and were relatively satisfied with the results.
+Unfortunately, it wasn't possible to specify which data sets should be imported from the file, and the categories and credit card information we had added in LastPass didn't transfer.

-Dashlane allows you to immediately use data sets you might have created with other services.
+With Dashlane, you can use data sets created with other software.

 Below, we'll introduce you to all of Dashlane's components.